broadinstitute/palantir-workflows/BenchmarkVCFs/SimpleBenchmark_README.md

 * `base_vcf` - the VCF to use as baseline.
 * `base_vcf_index` - the index of the VCF to use as baseline.
 * `base_output_sample_name` - the name to appear in output data to label the baseline sample.
-* `base_vcf_sample_name` - (optional) the name appearing in the VCF to label this sample; to be used only for extracting that sample from a multisample callset. **Tip**: If you expect to use the same baseline repeatedly, consider extracting it from a multisample callset once, and then use that as input here to save time repeatedly subsetting a large VCF.
+* `base_vcf_sample_name` - (optional if using single-sample VCF) the name appearing in the VCF to label this sample; to be used only for extracting that sample from a multisample callset. **Tip**: If you expect to use the same baseline repeatedly, consider extracting it from a multisample callset once, and then use that as input here to save time repeatedly subsetting a large VCF.

 * `query_vcf` - the VCF to be evaluated against the baseline.
 * `query_vcf_index` - the index of the VCF to be evaluated.
 * `query_output_sample_name` - the name to appear in output data to label the evaluated sample.
-* `query_vcf_sample_name` - (optional) the name appearing in the VCF to label this sample; to be used only for extracting that sample from a multisample callset.
+* `query_vcf_sample_name` - (optional if using single-sample VCF) the name appearing in the VCF to label this sample; to be used only for extracting that sample from a multisample callset.

 * `ref_fasta` - reference fasta file matching the input VCFs.
 * `ref_index` - reference fasta index.